Civil Litigation in Thailand

 This structure ensures judicial decisions can be reviewed and corrected when needed.
 Appellate courts allow parties to challenge legal errors.
 This strengthens the judicial system’s reliability.

-The Supreme Court of Thailand is the highest judicial authority in civil matters.
-Appeals to the Supreme Court are usually limited to key legal questions instead of factual disputes.
+The highest judicial authority in civil matters.
+Appeals are usually limited to key legal questions, such as the application of Section 420 on wrongful acts.

 Specialized civil courts in Thailand